Houston No-Fault Divorce Lawyers

 - Taking completed forms to County Clerk: When you use Holmes, Diggs & Sadler for your divorce, we take care of all filings, easing your stress and ensuring that filings are done correctly and on time.

 - Paying necessary fees: Texas divorce fees can vary from county to county.
-At Holmes, Diggs & Sadler, we can assist you wherever you need, and we can provide you specifics when you call for a free consultation.
+At Holmes, Diggs & Sadler, we can assist you wherever you need, and we can provide you specifics when you call for a consultation.

 - Fulfilling the 60-day waiting period after filing: A no-fault divorce requires a 60-day waiting period before the court will finalize your divorce.
 The 60 days begins when your original divorce petition is filed in court but can last longer when the courts get backlogged.
 Holmes, Diggs & Sadler will closely monitor the status of your divorce petition so that it moves as quickly as possible.